Poverty in the Democratic Republic of the Congo

-Poverty is widespread and unchecked across the 26 provinces of the Democratic Republic of the Congo (DRC).
+Poverty is widespread and unchecked across the 26 provinces of the Democratic Republic of the Congo.
 Despite being the second-largest country in Africa, with an approximate area of 2.3 e6sqkm, and being endowed with rich natural resources, the DRC is the second-poorest country in the world.
-The average annual income is only $785 US dollars.
+The average annual income is only $449 US dollars.
 In 2019, the United Nations (UN) Human Development Index (HDI) ranked the DRC as the 175th least-developed country out of 189 countries with an HDI of 0.480.
-More than 80% of Congolese people live on less than $1.25 a day, defined as the threshold for extreme poverty.
+In 2023, almost 75% of Congolese people live on less than $2.15 a day, defined as the threshold for extreme poverty.

 Causes

 Instability

-Instability from years of wars and political upheaval is one of the most significant causes of poverty in the DRC, while poverty and youth unemployment has ignited conflicts.
-The D.R.C. is home to raw mineral ores worth an estimated US$24 trillion, which has been the driving force for one of the worlds most devastating conflicts since World War II.
+Instability from years of wars and political upheaval is one of the most significant causes of poverty in the Democratic Republic of the Congo (DRC), while poverty and youth unemployment has ignited conflicts.
+The DRC is home to raw mineral ores worth an estimated US$24 trillion, which has been the driving force for one of the worlds most devastating conflicts since World War II.
 The war over raw materials in the Congo kills an estimated 10,000 civilians a month.
 The precious metals mined in the Congo are used in the manufacturing of smartphones, lightbulbs, computers, and jewelry.
 The corruption in the mining industry has become a lucrative trade for militia groups who, before 2010, generated yearly revenues estimated around $185 million indirectly from foreign investors.
-Although the passage of the Dodd–Frank Act in the USA substantially reduced the market for illegal minerals, and the majority of mines are now under civilian control, militia groups continue to fund themselves from gold mining.
+Although the passage of the Dodd–Frank Act in the US substantially reduced the market for illegal minerals, and the majority of mines are now under civilian control, militia groups continue to fund themselves from gold mining.
 Foreign companies investing in the armed groups that control mineral resources has resulted in the loss of over $1 billion in tax revenue.
 In addition, the Congolese government's awarding of mining assets to foreign countries at one-sixth their value have cost the Congolese people about $1.35 billion.

-The Democratic Republic of the Congo (DRC) was very poor before the most recent outbreak of civil war in the 1990s.
+The DRC was very poor before the most recent outbreak of civil war in the 1990s.
 According to the United Nations Economic Commission for Africa, the data is sparse, but nevertheless it has concluded that "[a]rmed conflicts have caused a deterioration in living standards in most of the provinces".
 Households in war-torn areas spend less money per person for daily expenses than those in peaceful areas, a sign that the war has negatively affected their economic conditions.